cds-snc/gcds-docs/src/en/components/textarea/design.md

 - Ask only for the information you need using as few words as possible.
 Phrasing as a question can make a label unnecessarily long.
 - Choose unique labels for each text area and input within a page.
 A person browsing fields will hear the label text in rapid succession without cues to tell which label is for which context.
-- Avoid using technical jargon, like “subject email address” or “account ID”.
-Instead be specific and personal, “full name”, “child’s age”.
+- Avoid using technical jargon, like "subject email address" or "account ID".
+Instead be specific and personal, "full name", "child’s age".
 - Avoid using colloquialisms and common verb phrases that are unfamiliar to non-fluent speakers.
 - Explain any term that may not be clear.
-For example, “Bio (tell us a bit about your background).
+For example, "Bio (tell us a bit about your background).

 ### Support task success for text areas with hint text